 Interesting for strategic resource management: Capacity Planning in Project Management

-But skills management is also beneficial in the opposite case: You learn early when you will no longer require what knowledge.
+But skills management is also beneficial in the opposite case: you learn early when you will no longer require what knowledge.
 From a strategic perspective, it is essential to combine these approaches.
-This allows you to train people with skills that will be less sought-after in the future to meet new demands in good time.
+This method allows you to train people with skills that will be less sought-after in the future to meet new demands in good time.

-Conclusion – How to Use Skills Management
+Conclusion – Why to Use Skills Management

 This article has taught you that skills management is a very advanced form of resource management.
 You are now familiar with the most important benefits from a strategic and tactical-operational point of view.